 You asked and we’re answering!
 This series (“Swap This for That”) is where we take reader questions from the blog and social media on tough-to-find clean swaps—and answer them right here!

 This week is all about finding a clean swap for Aquaphor.
 We’ve got a pick for every budget, purpose and style.
 Check it out.
+And if you like this, be sure to check out our healthier alternatives for CeraVe Cleansers, our clean swap for children’s Tylenol and our natural swaps for Purell.

 IN THIS POST: